Wang Gang (chef): Videos

-Controversies

 In March 2019, Wang attracted controversy for slaughtering and preparing a meal from the endangered giant salamander.
 He later clarified that the salamander he used was farmed and thus legal to consume.

+On 24 August 2020, Wang set up his sub-channel dedicated for restaurant explorations.

 In October 2020, Wang posted an egg fried rice recipe and was widely denounced by Chinese officials.
 The timing of the video was seen as a reference to Mao Anying, the son of Mao Zedong who died in the Korean War allegedly because he alerted American bombers to his position when he was cooking fried rice, as the smoke from his cooking attracted the attention of the Americans.
 Wang was accused of using the video post as a "malicious political innuendo" insulting Mao's legacy.
 Wang was forced to issue an apology.

+On 27 November 2023, two days after the death anniversary of Anying, a video of Wang preparing the dish was posted on Weibo.
+The video was subsequently taken down and Wang, in an apology video, said his team uploaded the video without his knowledge.
+He also declared he would not prepare any egg fried rice nor post any videos about it.
+Chef Wang started uploading videos again on February 27, 2024.